greyboxaudio/Nyan-1073-EQ/README.md

 You can find the corresponding GroupDIY topic over here: https://groupdiy.com/index.php?topic=70096.0

-## Before you start building

-Known issue: the 12k Shelf, as well as the 0,7kHz & 1,6 kHz settings show some distortion when driven above ~+10dB.
-I'm hard at work to figure it out :)

-All measurements so far have been made on my breadboard, with unbalanced connections and carbon film capacitors.
-Interference, distortions and noise performance are expected to improve, once I've finalized the circuit and I will update the measurements accordingly.

 ## Random notes

 *	I assume that you already have a suitable power supply for this circuit.
 As I'm mostly playing around with Eurorack stuff, I've been using this design for a linear regulated +/-12v PSU: http://electro-music.com/forum/post-389344.html
 * I’ve indicated which parts of the circuit correspond to the original 1073
-*	To save space, only one example of each filter frequency has been drawn out
 *	I won’t link to any original 1073 schematics, as they are easy enough to find if you search for “1073 1084 user manual issue5”
 * The BA211 board caused me quite a headache, until I finally figured out, that the original circuit only uses the 200mH tap of the T1280 inductor.
-* The two amplifiers on the BA284 board, that are used for the EQ circuits, function as basic inverting Op-Amps (see https://repforums.prosoundweb.com/index.php/topic,34458.html#msg509550)
+* The two amplifiers on the BA284 board, that are used for the EQ circuits, function like basic inverting Op-Amps (see https://repforums.prosoundweb.com/index.php/topic,34458.html#msg509550)
 * In my tests I got better results (lower noise at line level), by using the NE5532 Opamp for the amplifiers, as well as for the gyrator circuits.
 * The presence band shows lower maximum gain at higher frequencies.
 This effect is a characteristic of the original circuit (see http://www.uaudio.com/webzine/2006/may/text/content2.html)
 * Feel free to play around with the circuit using the LTSpice .asc schematic:) LTSpice is freely available from Analog Devices http://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html